ykamo001/GitMap/README.md

 # GitMap
-A utility that creates a map of the git repository
+A utility that creates a map of a git repository